Orange Beach and it’s neighbor, Gulf Shores, are one of the country’s worst kept secrets.

 Now, I’ve been fortunate enough to do a few glass classes around the world, and if you’re looking for a one-time only workshop (vs. an ongoing course), then the Coastal Arts Center is probably the country’s best.
 The instructors walk you through in small groups and allow you to do a remarkable amount of the work yourself.

-My sister and I both had an amazing time making paperweights — mine inspired by the ocean, naturally, with blue waves and bubbles in the center.
+My sister and I had an amazing time making paperweights — mine inspired by the ocean, naturally, with blue waves and bubbles in the center.

 It’s also worth taking an hour to visit their beautiful gallery and stroll the property searching for dolphins afterward.